Introducing Dogs to Each Other

-If the dogs seem fine with each other, drive them home, preferably in separate crates or cars so that the close quarters of a vehicle won’t create unnecessary tension between them.
+If you’re driving the dogs home after the introduction, put them in separate crates or cars so that the close quarters of a vehicle won’t create unnecessary tension between them.
 At home, let them settle in, but make sure you’ve put away your dog’s toys, bones and food bowls first, since these items may be sources of conflict.
-Whenever you feed the dogs, and certainly if you’re going to offer high-value items like Kongs or chews, it may be best to separate them while they eat.
+Whenever you feed the dogs, and if you’re going to offer high-value items like Kongs or chews, it may be best to separate them while they eat.
 Once the dogs are good friends, they may be more willing to chomp side by side on food and high-value items.

 Introducing a puppy to an adult dog

-To introduce a puppy to a dog, use the same procedure as above.
+To introduce a puppy to an adult dog, use the procedure given above.
 If the puppy is under six months old, both the dog and the puppy may need frequent breaks from each other.
-Some adult dogs will quickly lose patience with puppy energy.
-If the dog does not like the puppy, do not leave them alone together.
+Some adult dogs will quickly lose patience with a puppy’s energy.
+If the dog doesn’t like the puppy, do not leave them alone together.

 Finally, if you are not confident or comfortable at any point, please seek help from a relationship-based trainer who has ample experience with dog-to-dog interactions.